grantj-re3/HandyIctDoco/linux-software/howtoAndroidDisplayForLinux.md

 x11vnc (used in the Fedora 20 instructions above) is also available for Mac OS X. So the challenge here would be to find a good VNC server to run on the Mac.
-At the Android end you coud use ConnectBot and androidVNC as previously described.
+At the Android end you could use ConnectBot and androidVNC as previously described.

 References: